Amrargar

-Amarargar (more appropriately Amragarh, as per the Bengali spelling) is a village in Ausgram II CD block in Bardhaman Sadar North subdivision of Purba Bardhaman district in the state of West Bengal, India.
+Amarargar (more appropriately Amragarh, as per the Bengali spelling) is a village in Ausgram II CD block in the Bardhaman Sadar North subdivision of the Purba Bardhaman district in the state of West Bengal, India.

 History

 Around the 11th century, King Mahindranath ruled from his fort at Amrargar.
 One can see the elementary remains of the foundation of a fort.

 According to Binoy Ghosh, it is said that a rishi (sage) named Bhallupada established a kingdom at Bhalki (a village also in Ausgram II CD block and near Amrargar) around 10th-11th century.
 He extended his kingdom over a large area.
-His son was Gopal and his grandson/ great grandson was Mahendranath (or Mahindranath according to some).
+His son was Gopal and his grandson/ great-grandson was Mahendranath (or Mahindranath according to some).
 Mahendranath's kingdom is believed to have extended from Katwa to Panchakot, in what is now mostly a part of Purba Bardhaman and Paschim Bardhaman districts.
 King Mahendranath's fort was named after his queen Amaravati.
 The entire area was known as Gopbhum or the territory of the Sadgops.
 It is said that the possible defeat of Ichhai Ghosh, who held sway over large parts of Gopbhum, at the hands of Lau Sen, helped Mahendranath to extend his territories.
 In the course of time, the Amrargar family branched out to Dignagar, Bhalki and Kanksa.
 According to the poets of that area in that period, the rulers of Amrargar were great warriors who could hold on against powerful invaders for 6-7 centuries.
 They held sway till around the 17th century, when they were defeated by the Rajas of Bardhaman.